jimick/tihana-tamindzic/en/about/index.md

 > Sticks and stones can break my bones, but words can`t hurt me. <small>children wisdom</small>

-It was a pleasure translating Be Your Better Self, Amazon bestseller written by Sasha Tenodi, which gives pragmatic guidelines towards personal transformation in today`s world through applied psychology, NLP methods and the author`s life experience.
+It was a pleasure translating Be Your Better Self, Amazon bestseller written by Sasha Tenodi, which gives pragmatic guidelines towards personal transformation through applied psychology, NLP methods and the author`s life experience.

 > If you do what you have always done, you will get what you have always gotten. <small>Tony Robbins</small>